kmaull-ucar/iotwx-datalogger/README.md

 # Example
 ```
-$ iotwx2db --broker your.broker.com --topics the/topics/to/capture
+$ iotwx2db --broker your.broker.com --topic the/topics/to/capture
 ```

 # Schema